planetscale/singer-tap/README.md

 Since this is a tap, it can run [Discover mode](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#discovery-mode) or [Sync mode](https://github.com/singer-io/getting-started/blob/master/docs/SYNC_MODE.md#sync-mode)

+## Getting Support

+If you run into any issues with using this source, please reach out to PlanetScale Support at `support@planetscale.com`

 ## Local Development
 **1. Generate config file to connect to your PlanetScale database.**
 1. Opt-in to Connect for your organization.